-We lease approximately 2.8 million square feet of office, lab, manufacturing, and distribution facilities under various non-cancellable operating lease agreements (real estate leases).
-Our real estate leases have remaining lease terms of approximately 1 year to 15 years, which represent the non-cancellable periods of the leases and include extension options that we determined are reasonably certain to be exercised.
-We exclude extension options that are not reasonably certain to be exercised from our lease terms, ranging from approximately 2 years to 20 years.
+We have various non-cancellable operating lease agreements for office, lab, manufacturing, and distribution facilities.
+These leases have remaining lease terms of 1 year to 14 years, which represent the non-cancellable periods of the leases and include extension options that we determined are reasonably certain to be exercised.
+We exclude extension options that are not reasonably certain to be exercised from our lease terms, ranging from 2 years to 20 years.
 Our lease payments consist primarily of fixed rental payments for the right to use the underlying leased assets over the lease terms, as well as payments for common-area-maintenance and administrative services.
 We often receive customary incentives from our landlords, such as reimbursements for tenant improvements and rent abatement periods, which effectively reduce the total lease payments owed for these leases.
 Leases are classified as operating or financing at commencement.
-We do not have any material financing leases.
+As of December 29, 2024, we do not have any financing leases.

 Operating lease right-of-use assets and liabilities on our consolidated balance sheets represent the present value of our remaining lease payments over the remaining lease terms, less any impairments recorded for right-of-use assets.
-We do not allocate lease payments to non-lease components; therefore, fixed payments for common-area-maintenance and administrative services are included in our operating lease right-of-use assets and liabilities.
+We do not allocate lease payments to non-lease components; therefore, fixed payments for common-areamaintenance and administrative services are included in our operating lease right-of-use assets and liabilities.
 We use our incremental borrowing rate to calculate the present value of our lease payments, as the implicit rates in our leases are not readily determinable.
 Operating lease costs consist primarily of the fixed lease payments included in our operating lease liabilities and are recorded on a straight-line basis over the lease terms.
 We sublease certain real estate to third parties and this sublease income is also recorded on a straight-line basis.